 Here are some things you could sell:

 If you're a bookworm or you just finished college, you might have some books you can sell for extra cash.
-Here are some sites where you can sell them:
+Head over to BookScouter.com and they'll find out where you can sell your book for the most cash.

 If you like to buy new clothes a lot, you might as well sell your old ones to free up space and make some money to put towards the new ones.